bneutra/elb_access_to_cloudwatch/README.md

 # s3-elb-access-logs-to-cloudwatch

 Access logs in S3 aren't very useful.
 Copy them to cloudwatch logs!
+This is a standalone script but could be used as a lambda triggerin on ObjectCreated for your bucket.

 This script automatically detects alb vs. elb logs and formats them appropriately as json.